 - Squamish Farmers Market

-If you are in Squamish on a Saturday, don’t miss out on the farmers market.
-This was seriously one of our favorite farmers markets we’ve ever been to and be sure to taste some Canadian maple syrup and some organic sourdough breads from Rising Knead.
+If you are in Squamish on a Wednesday or Saturday, don’t miss out on the farmers market.
+This was seriously one of our favorite farmer’s markets we’ve ever been to and be sure to taste some Canadian maple syrup and organic sourdough breads from Rising Knead.

 Free Camping Tips

-Canadian Tire also allows overnight parking and has a free dump station (plus its right next to a Starbucks if you are a digital nomad in search of wifi) on a side note: we used the Squamish wifi for our wifi needs as it had a nice kids area and was in the center of town
+Canadian Tire also allows overnight parking and has a free dump station (plus its right next to a Starbucks if you are a digital nomad in search of wifi) on a side note: we used the Squamish Library for our wifi needs as it had a nice kids area and was in the center of town.